mar10/nutree/docs/sphinx/ug_randomize.rst

 .. py:currentmodule:: nutree

+.. admonition:: TL;DR

+    Nutree can generate random tree structures from a structure definition.

 Nutree can generate random tree structures from a structure definition.
 This can be used to create hierarchical data for test, demo, or benchmarking of *nutree* itself.